cheese1/medusawiki/Show-indexer-updating.md

 The delta will be taken from the airdate compared to now.

 The next update is calculated by dividing the delta of the last air date by 200.
+**Maybe this divider should be adjusted.
+As a show for which a new episodes hasn't aired for a year, could wait longer then 43 hours, for it's next check up.**

 | last air date | delta seconds | next update seconds | next update hours |
 |--------------|---------------|---------------------|-------------------|